dustywhite7/Econ8310/SlidesCode/10 - Transformers.md

 A(nother) way to estimate non-linear regressions:
 - Weight the observations based on their distance from the current location
-- One version of this is LOWESS (local weighted sum of squares)
+- One version of this is LOWESS (local weighted sum of squares), which we use in `plotly`

 ![](https://d2l.ai/_images/output_attention-pooling_d5e6b2_18_0.svg)